pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

-# topic: front end design solutions
+# topic front end design solutions
 * What is the nature of your design problem?
 * What is the most critical things for a front end designer to know?
 * How do you approach design solutions?